argoproj/applicationset/docs/Generators-Git.md

 !!! note "Exclude rules have higher priority than include rules"

-Every directory that matches at least one `exclude` pattern will always be excluded.
+    If a directory matches at least one `exclude` pattern, it will be excluded.
 Or, said another way, *exclude rules take precedence over include rules.*

-As a corollary, the order of `path`s in the `directories` field does not change which directories are included/excluded (because, as above, exclude rules always take precedence over include rules).
+    As a corollary, which directories are included/excluded is not affected by the order of `path`s in the `directories` field list (because, as above, exclude rules always take precedence over include rules).

 For example, with these directories: